NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Rune Giant.md

     desc: " (arcane,mental) When a rune giant casts their innate [[Spells/Sending|Sending]] spell, they can also cast [[Spells/Suggestion|Suggestion]] on the target."

   - name: "Flashing Runes"
-    desc: " (arcane,light) **Trigger** The rune giant uses an arcane ability or casts an arcane spell\n**Effect** The runes on the giant's body flash with magical energy.
-Each creature within a 10-foot emanation must attempt a DC 35 Fortitude check save.\n**Critical Success** The creature is unaffected.\n**Success** The creature is [[Conditions/Dazzled|Dazzled]] for 1 round.\n**Failure** The creature is [[Conditions/Blinded|Blinded]] for 1 round."
+    desc: " (arcane,light) **Trigger** The rune giant uses an arcane ability or casts an arcane spell\n* * *\n\n**Effect** The runes on the giant's body flash with magical energy.
+Each creature within a 10-foot emanation must attempt a DC 35 Fortitude check save.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature is [[Conditions/Dazzled|Dazzled]] for 1 round.\n\n**Failure** The creature is [[Conditions/Blinded|Blinded]] for 1 round."

   - name: "Invoke Rune"
-    desc: "`pf2:1` (arcane,concentrate,electricity) The rune giant invokes one of the runes on their body, causing the rune to spray forth a 30-foot cone of sparks that deals 6d12 electricity damage to all creatures in the cone (DC 37 Reflex check save).\nThe giant can't use Invoke Rune again for 1d4 rounds.\nA glowing copy of the invoked rune appears on a single weapon the giant holds, granting the weapon one effect listed below of the giant's choice.
+    desc: "`pf2:1` (arcane,concentrate,electricity) The rune giant invokes one of the runes on their body, causing the rune to spray forth a 30-foot cone of sparks that deals 6d12 electricity damage to all creatures in the cone (DC 37 Reflex check save).\n\nThe giant can't use Invoke Rune again for 1d4 rounds.\n\nA glowing copy of the invoked rune appears on a single weapon the giant holds, granting the weapon one effect listed below of the giant's choice.
 The effect on the weapon lasts for 1 minute.
-If the giant places a new rune on a weapon, any previously placed rune immediately vanishes, ending its effect.\n*   **Rune of Destruction** The weapon gains the deadly trait with three weapon damage dice of the same die size as for the base weapon, and a creature hit with the weapon is [[Conditions/Drained 1|Drained 1]] unless it succeeds at a DC 35 Fortitude check save.\n*   **Rune of Flames** The weapon deals an additional 3d6 fire damage on all attacks.\n*   **Rune of Smiting** When the weapon hits, the giant can Push the target back 10 feet, or 20 feet on a critical hit.\n*   **Rune of Space** During the rune giant's turn, the weapon's reach is increased to 60 feet."
+If the giant places a new rune on a weapon, any previously placed rune immediately vanishes, ending its effect.\n\n*   **Rune of Destruction** The weapon gains the deadly trait with three weapon damage dice of the same die size as for the base weapon, and a creature hit with the weapon is [[Conditions/Drained 1|Drained 1]] unless it succeeds at a DC 35 Fortitude check save.\n*   **Rune of Flames** The weapon deals an additional 3d6 fire damage on all attacks.\n*   **Rune of Smiting** When the weapon hits, the giant can Push the target back 10 feet, or 20 feet on a critical hit.\n*   **Rune of Space** During the rune giant's turn, the weapon's reach is increased to 60 feet."

   - name: "Wide Swing"
     desc: "`pf2:1`  The rune giant makes a single greatsword Strike and compares the attack roll result to the ACs of up to two foes within their reach.
 This counts as two attacks for the giant’s multiple attack penalty."